Your hair feels gross, the fridge is empty, and you’ve been scraping together whatever free time you can.

 Otherwise, set a bedtime and try to stick to it.
 You use an alarm to wake up.
 Why not to go to sleep?
 I aim for 7.5 hours a day.
 Anything above 9 hours is probably overkill (and possibly detrimental).

 Sleep heals your mental and physical fatigue (and probably any psychic damage you incurred from bar prep).
 Sleep rebuilds your body and blood.
 Sleep even makes up for lack of food.
 No hour of sleep is wasted if you need it.

 It’s part of your preparation—your physical health, as well as mental and emotional.
 Sleep is so important that there’s a separate lesson on it in Mental Engines.

 Working while studying?
 I understand the exhaustion after work.
 You just want to crash and relax, not study.

-– Get CLEAR on what you need to do.
-Productivity (even excitement) comes from clarity.
+Productivity, excitement, and confidence come from clarity.
 If you know exactly what the next step is, you’ll find yourself looking forward to it.
 As you take each step, you’ll find yourself that much more focused.

-– Discipline.
-Just do it.
 Sometimes you just gotta deal with it.
 The more you do it, the more you get used to it.

 We all have those days when we can’t get anything done.
 Don’t beat yourself over it.
 If you can do one small thing that moves you forward, then that’s enough.
-Try your best.